IndaPlus22/olleth-tmelm-project/README.md

 **macOS**
 1. Install Homebrew by following the instructions on the [Homebrew website](https://brew.sh).
-2. Open a Terminal window and enter the following command to install FFmpeg: brew install ffmpeg.
+2. Open a Terminal window and enter the following command to install FFmpeg: `brew install ffmpeg`.

 **Linux**